 To do so, create a new message and include the following code:

 <!--[if !mso]><!--> <img class="outlookcomIMG" src="ANIMATED.gif"> <!--<![endif]--> <!--[if gte mso 9]> <img src="STATIC.jpg"> <![endif]-->

-When testing your GIFs in Email on Acid, keep in mind that our previews are static images, so you won’t be able to see the animation as it would appear on a live device.
-Odds are the screen-capture process will grab them mid-animation, but rest assured this is perfectly normal.
+Odds are, the screen-capture process will grab GIFs in mid-animation, but rest assured this is perfectly normal.
 It means they’re animating just fine!
-If you use the conditional code above, you’ll see the Outlook previews showcasing the new image you chose for that specific audience.
+If you use the conditional code above, you’ll see the Outlook previews showing the static image you chose for subscribers who don’t have GIF support.

 If you don’t set a fallback image, you can use Email on Acid’s Image Validation features to set the first frame of your GIF.
 That way, you avoid having something blurry or awkward appear in some Outlook inboxes.

 Don’t hesitate to reach out if you need more support.

 This article was updated on May 3, 2022.
 It was first published in September of 2018.

 The Email on Acid content team is made up of digital marketers, content creators, and straight-up email geeks.
 Connect with us on LinkedIn, follow us on Facebook, and tweet at @EmailonAcid on Twitter for more sweet stuff and great convos on email marketing.